Alvin Tan (politician): Education

-Tan attended the Anglo-Chinese School (Independent) and Anglo-Chinese Junior College.
+Tan attended Catholic High School and Anglo-Chinese Junior College.
 Despite scoring Cs and Ds for his A-level examinations, he graduated from the University of Sydney with a Bachelor of Economics with first class honours degree under a study award conferred by the Singapore Armed Forces (SAF).

 He subsequently went on to complete a Master of Public Policy degree at Harvard University's John F. Kennedy School of Government.

 He also received the 2008 Tan Kah Kee Foundation Postgraduate Scholarship and the International and Global Affairs Fellowship from the Belfer Center for Science and International Affairs at Harvard University.

 Career

 Tan had worked in the private, public and non-profit sectors at various organisations, including the Ministry of Defence (MINDEF), Oxfam and the United Nations (UN).
 He worked in the investment banking sector at Goldman Sachs in Singapore and Hong Kong between 2010 and 2015.
 He was also Head of Public Policy, Trust and Safety at Facebook and Head of Public Policy and Economics for the Asia-Pacific region at LinkedIn.